vineet-malik/simple-gender-classifier/README.md

 # simple-gender-classifier
-Classification of gender based on a labeled data (weight-height-shoesize).
+Classification of gender based on weight, height and shoe size.
-4 kind of scilkit learn classifiers used.